Millennials: Save And Invest While Paying Off Student Loans

 Pay Loans Automatically

 If you pay your loans beyond their due date, you can expect to hurt your credit score.
 Apart from hurting your chances of applying for a payday loan in the future, it might also charge you an extra rate for paying your loans late.
-To avoid further charges and damage to your credit score, you should spend your loans on time.
+To avoid further charges and damage to your credit score, you should pay your loans on time.

 Budget Accordingly